 Community Liaison Officer

-Serving as the Community Liaison Officer, Officer Shelagh More works closely with the Residence Halls and assists in responding to crimes in progress and ongoing investigations.
+Serving as the Community Liaison Officer, UMPD officers work closely with the Residence Halls and assist in responding to crimes in progress and ongoing investigations.
 This position also assists UM Housing staff with mental health issues and conduct issues, and serves to be available to students, staff, and faculty as a law enforcement resource.
 The Community Liaison Officer also oversees the Area Officer program.

 Area Officers have been assigned to a specific Area of Residence Halls in order to build rapport with the community within that area.
 These officers go on rounds of the buildings with the Resident Assistants, attend floor meetings, and speak with students about crime prevention and personal safety.